derStephan/shallalistToHost/README.md

 You can do one of the following:

 1. change the very first variable in php file to meet your requirements.
 Now you can download your list with ```wget "<URLofPhpFile>?download" -O hosts```
 2. select your categories from the list and download the file manually.
 Open it in an editor.
-In the second line, there is the complete wget command for the selected categories.
+In last line of the header, there is the complete wget command for the selected categories.
 Just copy and paste it into terminal.

 #screenshot of category selection
 ![Screenshot](https://cloud.githubusercontent.com/assets/7764931/7933941/5688de0c-0923-11e5-8233-3b3bfb3c5e66.png)